rafizakhatun121/-the-Modified-Secant-Method-cse261.4-/README.md

+# explanation :

-# Section 1: Header Files and Function Definition
+#Section 1: Header Files and Function Definition

 This section includes the necessary libraries and defines the test function
 \( f(x) = e^x - 3x \) whose root we want to find.